 Exhibition Sales Lead

-Exhibitions report very high production of sales leads, yet far too many are passed up.
-Statistics also illustrate that these leads have a decent chance of being converted into sales.
+Exhibitions report very high success in gaining leads, yet often far too many are passed up.
+Statistics also illustrate that these qualified leads have a decent chance of being converted into sales.
 As a result, every eligible lead should be actioned and followed up on.
-This is the most important part of the exhibition marketing plan, as even failed conversions can present valuable lessons for your business.
+This is the most important part of the marketing plan, as even failed conversions can present valuable lessons for your business.

 That said, you have to work fast.
 Leads can go cold quickly.
 We live in an age of hyper-stimulation and there’s always something else to interest a customer, so it’s best to follow up with a simple thank you message while further offering to assist them.
 Remember to highlight what the product can do for them.
-The results of lead chasing after the event is what will bring you success.
+The results of lead chasing after the event is what will bring exhibitors success and make all that hard work and exhibition planning worthwhile.